Working Together - Working Systemically

 Systemic work doesn’t just look at the individual.

-It listens also to the space between: the timing, the emotional tone,
+It listens also to the space between: the timing, the tone.

-It senses dissonance as an invitation to work with the field.
+It senses dissonance as an invitation to work with that field.

 Most of what shapes a tree’s life happens underground.